SolderedElectronics/Inkplate-documentation/source/arduino.rst

 * **Description**:
     | Most basic drawing command in the library is .drawPixel();
     | Draws one pixel at x0, y0 in desired color.
+    | Requires Inkplate::display() to be called afterwards to update the screen,
+    | See below.

 * **Example**:
     .. code-block:: c